DrakirL/DrakirL.github.io/p10/class/wizard.md

 ### Level 3: Subclass Feature
 You gain the Level 3 Feature of your chosen Wizard Subclass.

-### Level 4: Signature Spell
+### Level 4: Signature Spell?
+Rigorous Research?
-Choose one Rank 2 Arcane Spell you know.
-That spell counts as a Cantrip for you.
+Learn 2 Arcane Spells of your choice?

 ### Level 5: Subclass Feature
 You gain the Level 5 Feature of your chosen Wizard Subclass.

-### Level 6: Signature Spell
+### Level 6: Signature Spell?
+Rigorous Research?
-Choose one Rank 3 Arcane Spell you know.
-That spell counts as a Cantrip for you.
+Learn 2 Arcane Spells of your choice?

 ### Level 7: Subclass Feature
 You gain the Level 7 Feature of your chosen Wizard Subclass.

-### Level 8: Signature Spell
+### Level 8: Signature Spell?
+Rigorous Research?
-Choose one Rank 4 Arcane Spell you know.
-That spell counts as a Cantrip for you.
+Learn 2 Arcane Spells of your choice?

 ### Level 9: Subclass Feature
 You gain the Level 9 Feature of your chosen Wizard Subclass.

-### Level 10: Signature Spell
+### Level 10: Signature Spell?
+Rigorous Research?
-Choose one Rank 5 Arcane Spell you know.
-That spell counts as a Cantrip for you.
+Learn 2 Arcane Spells of your choice?

 ## Wizard Subclass: Chaos Theory
 THEME: Magic is chaotic by default, and spells are just ways to tame its power.
 But it would SURELY be more effective to just let it loose, right?